Nikkybuzz/git-playground/README.md

-This i our git playground
+This is our git playground
+- Author is jaybuzz
+- Stack: frontend